Chatrapathi Sekhar: Career

-Sekar is a regular in S. S. Rajamouli's films and played a lawyer in Sye (2004).
+Sekhar is a regular in S. S. Rajamouli's films and played a lawyer in Sye (2004).
 He garnered acclaim for his role as Prabhas's friend in Chhatrapati (2005).
+While shooting for Chhatrapati on a boat thirty five kilometers into the ocean, Sekhar had almost fallen off the boat.
+Prabhas caught Sekhar by his leg and pulled him back onto the boat.

 He has since portrayed notable roles in several Telugu films including Vikramarkudu (2006), Magadheera (2009), the bilingual Eega (2012), Rangasthalam (2018), the bilingual film U Turn (2018).
-He made his Tamil-language debut with Viswasam (2019), in which he portrayed Ajith Kumar's Muslim friend.
 He portrayed a farmer in the historical film Yatra and played one of the leads in Diksoochi (2019).
-He will play Jr. NTR's friend in the upcoming RRR.
+He played Jr. NTR's friend in RRR.

 Personal life

-While shooting for Chhatrapati on a boat thirty five kilometers into the ocean, Sekhar had almost fallen off the boat.
-Prabhas caught Sekhar by his leg and pulled him back onto the boat.
+Sekhar was briefly married Neelya Bhavani, whom he met on the sets of Krishnarjuna Yudham.
+The couple have two children, they got divorced and currently living separately.